vettayruu/Modern_Robotics_Control_IK/README.md

    (1) Reset
    (2) Enable
    (3) Go Zero
-   If the robot did not go zero, try several times
+   If the robot can not go zero, try several times
 3. Set the robot to work position.
 Run code "piper_work_position_initialize.py"
 4. Memo the UUID from the viewer.
 Open the viewer on the browser, press F12, and check "USER_UUID"
 5. Copy the UUID and change USER_UUID in "MQTT_Recv.py"
-6. Run robot controller "MQTT_Robot_Feedback_Control.py" with feedback or "MQTT_Robot_Control.py" send signal directly
+6. Run robot controller "MQTT_Robot_Feedback_PD.py" with PD control, ""MQTT_Robot_Feedback_PD_Traj.py" with PD + Trajectory Plan, "MQTT_Robot_Control.py" send control signal directly